 - CON: Visa requirements are very stringent

-The UK is a hugely popular expat destination but as a result of high levels of illegal immigration, as well as people overstaying or violating the terms of a visa, the country has become increasingly strict about who they allow into the country.
-Expats have to meet a multitude of requirements before they are granted a work permit for the UK.
+The UK is a hugely popular expat destination, but the country has become increasingly strict about who they allow into the country.
+You have to meet a multitude of requirements before being granted a work permit for the UK.

 + PRO: Opportunities for skilled workers

 Despite visa restrictions, Britain has a history of sourcing skilled workers from abroad.
-Expats with sought-after skills should have no real difficulty moving to the UK.
-The visa processing system itself is fairly efficient as long as expats have all their paperwork in order.
+If you have sought-after skills, you should be able to move to the UK easily.
+The visa processing system itself is pretty efficient as long as you have all your paperwork in order.

 Working in the UK